DanielDecker/sensorReporter/README.md

 `gpio.rpi_gpio.RpiGpioActuator` | Actuator | Sets a GPIO pin to a given state on command.
 `heartbeat.heartbeat.Heartbeat` | Polling Sensor | Publishes the amount of time sensor_reporter has been up as number of msec and as DD:HH:MM:SS.
 `local.local_conn.LocalConnection` | Connection | Allows sensors to call actuators.
+`local.local_logic.LogicOr` | Actuator | Forwards commands from one or several inputs to several outputs (actuators).
 `mqtt.mqtt_conn.MqttConnection` | Connectioln | Allows Actuators to subscribe and publish and Sensors to publish results.
 `network.arp_sensor.ArpSensor` | Polling Sensor | Periodically gets and parses the ARP table for given mac addresses.
 `network.dash_sensor.DashSensor` | Background Sensor | Watches for Amazon Dash Button ARP packets.